 About Dementia

-There are four types of dementia, each with distinct triggers and symptoms.
+Below are the four most common types of dementia.
+Each has distinct triggers and symptoms.

 Alzheimer’s: The most prevalent type, Alzheimer’s accounts for 60 percent of newly diagnosed dementias today.
 Difficulty with short-term memory, procedures, and naming are typical symptoms.